 PROJECT: SMU COMMONS

 Custom molds made it possible to create large size custom stone panels with stringent tolerance requirements.
-Detailed engineering of anchoring connections played a key role to achieve monolithic stone look for the facade veneer of the building.
+Detailed engineering of anchoring connections played a crucial role in achieving a monolithic stone look for the facade veneer of the building.

 Project: SMU Commons Building Facade | Architectural Stone Cladding, Veneer | Cast Stone, Precast Concrete, GFRC